jbmunozhuercano/jackbush.org/README.md

 After installing the node and Ruby dependencies, you can develop by running the following command:

-    cake runserver
+    grunt dev

-The site will then be accessible at <http://localhost:5000/>.
+The site will then be accessible at <http://localhost:8000/>.
+CoffeeScript and SASS files will be automatically recompiled as you make changes.